irfnhm/irfnhm.github.io/mycv.md

 # Summary of skills
 *    Experience in systems and web software development.

-*    Experience in designing and developing applications for the Android platform.

 *    Experience in configuring and managing Linux systems.

 *    Experience in designing and developing infrastructure monitoring and reporting tools.

+*    Practical knowledge of designing and developing applications for the Android platform.

 *    Knowledge of machine learning.